 Behavior-based targeting can be handy as well.
 It enables you to target users who have completed a certain action, such as purchased a product using Facebook Payments in the last 30 days, celebrated anniversaries, frequent travelers, and many more.
 The wide range of available behaviors creates incredible opportunities for brands to show relevant ads and increase conversions.

 A saved audience, also known as a core audience, can be used in various cases.
 First of all, it’s suitable for businesses that start their marketing on Facebook.
 Core Facebook Ads target audiences can help them explore the market and gather data to conduct further and more advanced campaigns, and experiment with Facebook targeting options.
 Second of all, this option can be useful as a target group for creating Lookalike Audiences.
-Facebook provides many possibilities for mixing types of Facebook Ads target audiences, so a well-tailored core audience can be extremely helpful.
+Facebook provides many possibilities for mixing types of Facebook Ads target audiences, so a well-tailored core

 Facebook Custom Audience